cmroboticsacademy/gazebosim_blueboat_ardupilot_sitl/README.md

 ## Resetting the simulation
-You may often need to restart the simulation<.
+You may need to restart the simulation often.
 Most of the time, you do not have to rebuild.

 1. Click into <b>T1 (Gazebo Terminal)</b> and press `ctl + c`.
-This will stop the gazebo simulation.
+This will stop the Gazebo simulation.
 If the terminal does not stop processing, press `ctl + c` again until you get a terminal line that you can type into.
 2. Do the same for <b>T2 (ArduPilot terminal)</b>
 3. After both terminals are stopped, re-run the launch commands.
 Click into <b>T1</b>.
 Use the up arrow on your keyboard to load the last executed command.
 Check that it is the correct launch command, then press Enter.
 4. Do the same for <b>T2</b>